Mdina is the old capital city of Malta with a rich history.

 Rebuilt in 1702 after being destroyed by an earthquake, St Paul’s Cathedral is one of the most extravagant examples of Baroque architecture in Malta.

-The Cathedral rises above the rest of Mdina with two large bell towers either side of its entrance.
+The Cathedral rises above the rest of Mdina with two large bell towers on either side of its entrance.

 Inside, St Paul’s Cathedral contains beautiful architecture and impressive furnishings.